-3.2.
+- 3.2.
 The Steering Committee shall place items on the agenda, shall request that the President of the Senate conduct open hearings on items, or shall request that the President of the Senate refer items to another committee for comment and study.
 The Steering Committee shall arrange for the distribution to each faculty member a copy of any proposal, be it resolution, report, or other document, from any committee of the University at least seven days in advance of the meeting at which the proposal appears as an agenda item.
-To recommit an item back to the Standing Committee, however, requires a vote of the Senate.

-3.3.
-The order of business shall normally be: Minutes, Announcements, Faculty Standing Committee reports, Senate Committee reports, Old Business, and New Business.
-The President of the Senate may use his or her discretion as to the participation of non-Senators and the attendance of students, guests, and witnesses.
-Faculty Senate meetings are open to all CCSU faculty members.
+To recommit an item back to the Standing Committee, however, requires a vote of the Senate. - 3.3.
+The order of business shall normally be: Minutes, Announcements, Faculty Standing Committee reports, Senate Committee reports, Old Business, New Business.
+A committee chair shall have the right to participate in Senate discussion when making a report to the Senate or when business is before the Senate that affects the operation of his or her committee.
+The President of the Senate may use his or her discretion as to the participation of non-Senators in discussion.
+Faculty Senate meetings are open, and the Steering Committee should make efforts to see that meetings are held in a way to accommodate those interested in attending.
+When, despite such efforts, space is limited, priority attendance should be given to members of constituencies represented in the Senate. - 3.4.

-3.4.
 A roll call vote shall be taken on any motion upon the request of a Senator unless there is objection.
 If objection is heard, the affirmative vote of five or more Senators shall be required to over-rule the objection.
 The roll call vote of each Senator shall be recorded in the minutes as "Yes", "No", "Abstain", or "Absent".
-Whenever a meeting is adjourned for lack of a quorum, the roll shall be taken and printed in the minutes.

-3.5.
-All elections shall be by secret ballot.

-3.6.
-Any parliamentary error made in one session but noted in the next shall become immediately the first "Announcement," and the Senate shall judge whether the error is to stand or be corrected.
+A majority of the Senate may require any vote to be taken by secret ballot.
+Whenever a meeting is adjourned for lack of a quorum, the roll shall be taken and printed in the minutes. - 3.5.
+All elections shall be by secret ballot. - 3.6.
+Any parliamentary error made in one session but noted in the next shall become immediately the first "Announcement," and the Senate shall judge whether the error is to stand or be corrected. - 3.7.

-3.7.
-Any motion to amend the Constitution of the Senate, that is, to bring before the full faculty a change in the Constitution, shall require a two-thirds vote.

-3.8.
 All Bills and Resolutions, duly numbered and passed, shall be reported to the President of the University within five school days of the session in which they are passed.
 Bills shall be returned to the President of the Senate marked: "approved", "disapproved", or "deferred", within ten school days of their receipt.
 If a Bill is not approved or deferred, the President of the University shall append an explanatory comment.
 All Senators shall be notified by the President of the Senate, of the President's action concerning a duly numbered Bill within twenty school days of such action.
 If a Bill is approved, the President of the University shall circulate the contents as University policy within ten days of approval and cause the same to be printed in the appropriate official University publication.